Skip to Content

 It's only when we accept a given opportunity that our agreement with them goes into effect.

-Now, once I accept a delivery, I have a moral and contractual obligation to complete that delivery with excellence.
-But as long as I'm not on an active delivery, I have no agreement or obligation that says I have to accept a delivery.
+With that said, when I'm not on a delivery, I have no agreement or obligation that says I have to accept a delivery.

 7. Each delivery offer from Doordash is a bid for my services.